Skip to content

 systemctl restart datakit

-6.4 Start the Application
+6.4 Start Application

 cd /usr/local/df-demo/springboot-native-demo/target